 The orchard is sited on half an acre of land which is part of the Regulated Pasture managed by the Field Reeves on behalf of the town.
-For its exact location, see below.
+For its exact location, and parking arrangements, see below.

 Most of the trees were planted in 2010, fruits represented being apple (including a crab), plum, gages, pear, mulberry and quince – with sloes, nuts and rose hips in the hedge.
 All the orchard trees are identified by variety, plus first recorded place and date of origin.

 Pick Your Own fruit for free: we place notices on trees and bushes where the fruit is ready to pick.
 Those luscious-looking blackcurrants or bright red apples may actually be really under-ripe, so please be patient and wait for the “Pick Me Now” notice to appear before you pick some to take home.

 Apple Days are a popular annual October event, where the free refreshments feature orchard fruits.
 Visitors can bring their own apples for pressing and take home the juice.
 The ever-popular childrens’ games are topped by the wassailing when, with lots of noise, singing and dancing, the trees are blessed for next year’s harvest.

 In February 2010 a 10 year lease was granted to the Green Gym and was extended from August 2012 to cover 10 years from that date.
 Transition Chipping Norton were involved from the outset, providing money and expertise.
 We work there as part of our normal programme, tending the trees, keeping them free of weeds and planting new trees.